LegolasVzla/postgresql-useful-scripts/README.md

+# postgresql-useful-scripts

-This a repository for scripts and sql querys
+This a repository for useful PostgreSQL scripts and sql querys
 ------------------------

-1) postgresql

-* execute_all.sh: master file to execute all the sql files.
+## Use

+Give permissions to execute_all.sh file:

+	chmod +x execute_all.sh

+Login as a postgres user:

+	sudo -i -u postgres

+And execute the execute_all.sh file:

+	./execute_all.sh

+## Structure:

 Files are contained inside of the dev_postgres_database folder, with the below structure:

+a) schema -> useful_queries:

+- dba_scripts.sql: some dba monitoring querys.

-a) schema -> useful_queries: a several useful querys related with structures of postgres (schemas, sequences, tables, functions, triggers), dba monitoring querys and more.
+- useful_structure_queries.sql: several useful querys related with schemas, sequences, tables, columns, triggers, constraints, functions and channels.

-b) schema -> functions: a several PL/pgSQL functions with useful code.
+b) schema -> functions: several PL/pgSQL functions with useful code (e.g: generating queries with tree json format, killing connections in pgadmin and more).

 c) schema -> tables: examples tables to use in the plpgsql_scripts.